-There are two issues that will immediately cause a driver to be rejected at every rental car company (without fail):
+There are two issues that will immediately cause a driver to be rejected without fail by every rental car company:

-- A printed requirement on the license for an ignition interlock device (breathalyzer).
-These restrictions are usually reserved for repeat DUI offenders and every rental car company bans these drivers, even companies without policies to conduct driver record checks.
+- A requirement on the license for an ignition interlock device (breathalyzer).
+These restrictions are usually reserved for repeat DUI offenders.
+This would get you banned even from companies that do not conduct driver record checks.

 At the time of rental, the renter or authorized driver may be subject to an electronic DMV check from the state that issued the driver's license, or may be asked to sign a declaration attesting to specific criteria:

 * The renter/authorized driver has a valid license that is not currently suspended, expired, revoked, canceled or surrendered.